thousandtyone/cowintracker/README.md

 Install Regular Python 3 or above.

-Install require libraries using PIP: requests, datetime, time and playsound
+Install require libraries using PIP: requests, datetime, time and playsound.

 Once the needed libraries are installed, open the script and tweak the variables: